-- Holdings and Lockheed Martin entered into a Transaction Agreement dated as of March 28, 1997 ("Transaction Agreement") whereby Holdings acquired effective April 1, 1997 substantially all of the assets and certain liabilities of ten business units of Lockheed Martin that comprise the Company's Secured Communication Systems and Specialized Communication Products businesses.
+Holdings and Lockheed Martin entered into a Transaction Agreement dated as of March 28, 1997 ("Transaction Agreement") whereby Holdings acquired effective April 1, 1997 substantially all of the assets and certain liabilities of ten business units of Lockheed Martin that comprise the Company's Secured Communication Systems and Specialized Communication Products businesses.
 As a result of the Acquisition, Lockheed Martin, the Lehman Partnership and Senior Management own 34.9%, 50.1% and 15.0% of common equity, respectively, of Holdings, the sole stockholder of the Company.
 The purchase price of \$525.0 million comprised \$479.8 million of cash and \$45.2 million of Holdings' common equity retained by Lockheed Martin.
 The cash portion of the purchase price is subject to certain agreed upon adjustments and other adjustments based upon the closing tangible net asset value as defined in the Transaction Agreement.
 For purposes of the pro forma financial information, a reduction in the purchase price of \$20.0 million has been assumed pursuant to the Transaction Agreement.
 Costs related to the Transaction are estimated to approximate \$20.0 million of which \$14.0 million is related to the Financing and is included in other assets.
-Holdings and the Company had no operations until the consummation of the acquisition; accordingly, the pro forma financial statements reflect the combined balance sheet of the Lockheed Martin Predecessor Businesses at March 31, 1997 and for the year ended December 31, 1996 the combined statement of operations of the Lockheed Martin Predecessor Businesses and Loral Acquires Businesses for the year ended December 31, 1996 and the three months ended March 31, 1996, respectively. - The Pro Forma Financial Statements reflect the "Push Down" of Holdings' basis of its investment in the Company.
-The Acquisition has been accounted for by Holdings as a purchase transaction in accordance with Accounting Principles Board Opinion No. 16.
-However, as a result of the 34.9% ownership interest retained by Lockheed Martin, the provisions of EITF 88-16 is applied in connection with the allocation of purchase price to the acquired net assets.
-The application of the provisions of EITF 88-16 results in recording net assets acquired at approximately 34.9% of Lockheed Martin's carrying values plus 65.1% of fair value and the recording of a deemed distribution, estimated to be approximately \$9.2 million. - The Acquisition was financed with the proceeds of \$175 million of Term Loan Facilities, \$225 million of Exchange Notes and capital contributions of \$125 million, including the \$45.2 million retained by Lockheed Martin.
-The pro forma statement of operations reflects the elimination of \$8.4 million for the three months ended March 31, 1997 and \$28.6 million for 1996 of allocated interest expense and the following additional adjustments:
+Holdings and the Company had no operations until the consummation of the acquisition; accordingly, the pro forma financial statements reflect the combined statement of operations of the Lockheed Martin Predecessor Businesses for the three month period ended March 31, 1997 and for the year ended December 31, 1996 and the combined statement of operations of the Loral Acquired Businesses for the three months ended March 31, 1996.

+The Acquisition was financed with the proceeds of \$175 million of Term Loan Facilities, \$225 million of Exchange Notes and capital contributions of \$125 million, including the \$45.2 million retained by Lockheed Martin.
+Prior to April 1, 1997, interest expense was allocated to the Lockheed Martin Predecessor Businesses from Lockheed Martin.
+The pro forma statement of operations reflects the elimination of allocated interest expense of \$8.4 million for the three months ended March 31, 1997 and \$28.6 million for the year ended December 31, 1996 and the following additional adjustments to interest expense.